GencoreOperative/alpaca-cli/DEV.md

 | 14   | 87.5%      | 27.4               |
 | 16   | 100%       | 63.9

-This shows that the greatest performance can be achieved when operating at X% of available CPUs on the system.
+This shows that once we allocate around half the number of system CPUs we are achieving close to the optimal performance.
+This is useful to be aware of as we do not want to swamp the system for little additional gain.

 ## Larger Models